infraxys-modules/infraxys-by-example/modules/environments/VPC/README.md

 The second action automatically starts and again it will ask your confirmation before creating the VPC and sub-resources.

 Press enter in the text-box under the console

+## Cleanup

+- Open the context-menu of project 'infraxys-by-example' and select "Workflows -> Destroy AWS resources".
+- You will have to confirm by typing 'DESTROY' for both actions.

 ## Troubleshooting

-At the time of this writing the VPC-apply failed because the NAT-instances couldn't use the IPs.
+At the time of writing this, the VPC-apply failed because the NAT-instances couldn't use the IPs.

 The reason was that the NAT-instance in Infraxys had value 'us-east-1' for its region while the VPC was created in eu-west-1.